NeoBirth/accelerometer.rs/README.md

 [![Gitter Chat][gitter-image]][gitter-link]

-Generic Rust accelerometer support, including traits and types for taking readings from 2 or 3-axis accelerometers
+Generic Rust accelerometer support, including traits and types for taking readings from 2 or 3-axis accelerometers.

+Includes minimal `no_std`-oriented 2D and 3D vector types useful for acceleration readings as well as mathematical operations on them.

+Additionally includes minimal statistical analysis tools for filtering noisy accelerometer data.

 [Documentation][docs-link]